 Card Payment Machine

 To comply with HMRC requirements, we retain payment card receipts for all transactions at the clinic.
 These are stored separately from any paper records containing your personal data.
-These receipts are kept for 7 years.
+These receipts are kept for a maximim of 7 years.

 Practice Management System

 Your personal data clinical notes are stored electronically on the previously mentioned practice management system known as PatientPal.
 PatientPal uses a 256-bit secure socket layer certificate for their clients to access firewalled data.
 The PatientPal application is hosted on RackSpace cloud servers within the EU.
-RackSpace prides themselves on being a world class data centre with state of the art security.
+RackSpace prides themselves on being a world-class data center with state of the art security.
 RackSpace and PatientPal are compliant with the governmental body which enforces data security, the Information Commissioner’s Office.

 The online booking system is also powered by the PracticePal software used at the clinic.
 Therefore, any personal data captured when making online bookings are kept on a common platform to data captured at the clinic.